 Username

 Every Boston College student, faculty, and staff member has a unique username that is assigned when you first become a member of the BC community.
-Your username is usually some variation of your last name.
-Most electronic services and resources restricted to the BC community, including Agora Portal, require authentication by entering your username and password.
-A student usually receives his/her username in a letter or during orientation.
-New faculty and staff will receive their usernames during the hiring process.
-If you do not know your username, contact the Help Center at 617-552-HELP (4357) or your Technology Consultant if you are faculty/staff.
+Your BC username is generated using a portion of your last name, often combined with random letters.
+Online services and resources restricted to the BC community, including Agora Portal, require authentication by entering your BC username and BC Password.

 BC usernames are generated using a portion of your last name, often combined with random letters.
-Usernames are only needed to sign onto BC systems and will not be changed unless there is a very good reason, such as a security issue.
+Usernames are only needed to sign onto BC systems and will not be changed unless there is a security issue.
+If there is an issue with your BC username, contact the Help Center at 617-552-HELP (4357).

 BC Password